Erythromelalgia (EM)

 Please speak to your medical team to learn more about the symptoms and complications of EM.

-The main cause of erythromelalgia (EM) is not well-understood.1,2
+The main cause of EM is not well-understood.1,2

-Primary EM may occur spontaneously without a known cause (idiopathic) or may have a genetic component (inherited).3-5 Genetic changes in the SCN9a gene have been reported in some cases of EM.5 These genetic changes can be inherited in an autosomal dominant manner.
+Primary EM may occur spontaneously without a known cause (idiopathic) or may have a genetic component (inherited).3-5 Disease-causing genetic variants (changes) in the SCN9a gene have been reported in some cases of EM.5 These genetic changes can be inherited in an autosomal dominant manner.
 More information on autosomal dominant inheritance can be found at Centre for Genetics Education: Factsheet on Autosomal dominant inheritance.

 Secondary EM is associated with other medical conditions, such as but not limited to, blood (haematological), metabolic, connective tissue and neurological disorders, cancers, autoimmune conditions, infections as well as side effects of certain medications.3,6